 The TotalBoat Topside Primer Troubleshooting Guide is designed to help customers self-service, by quickly pinpointing solutions of the most common issues, based upon observed symptoms.
 It is extremely important to put meticulous care into the surface preparation, and application parameters for Topside primer to ensure the best results.
-Always reference the Technical Data Sheet for the most comprehensive surface preparation and application directions.
+Always reference the Topside Primer Technical Data Sheet for the most comprehensive surface preparation and application instructions.

 SYMPTOMS |